-Jacob had only eleven sons born to him before he left Laban in Paddan Aram e.g. Northern Euphrates.
-Now eastern Turkey or northern Syria.
+Genesis 29:31-30:24 and 35:16-26.
+Jacob had only eleven sons born to him before he left Laban in Paddan Aram e.g. Northern Euphrates (now eastern Turkey or northern Syria).

-These Twelve sons are to become the 12 tribes of Israel.
+These Twelve sons were to become the 12 tribes of Israel.

 Leah also bore Jacob a daughter called Dinah.
-Later we find her involved in a unhappy event for the sons of Jacob. see Genesis 34:1-31.
+Later we find her involved in an unhappy event with the sons of Jacob.
+See Genesis 34:1-31.

 Jacob had twelve sons – Leah’s Children

 29:31 Later, the LORD noticed that Leah was being neglected, so he made her fertile, while Rachel remained childless.
 32 Leah conceived, bore a son, and named him Reuben, because she was saying, “The LORD had looked on my torture, so now my husband will love me.”